jcerda1994/Proyecto_final_1/README.md

 It's also worth noting that while some countries have experienced an increase in alcohol consumption over time, others have actually seen a decrease.
 Therefore, it's important to look at the data for each individual country in order to fully understand trends in alcohol consumption.

-**Machine Learning**:
+**Machine Learning**: We used two models, first neural networks to build a predictive model based on our data, and a multiple linear regression to try to predict the life expectancy in years based on the alcohol consumption.
+Below we described this with more details.

 **Visualization**: We started using Tableau to create graphics that help us visualize the impact of alcohol consumption on life expectancy and to see if the consumption have increased.
+Below we can see our visualizations and dashboard.

 ## Technologies, languages and tools